 Peter chairs the New York City Bar Association subcommittee on ERISA Fiduciary Duties, Private Equity and Plan Investments.
-Peter also serves as an adjunct professor and teaches several classes with Barry Barbash at Georgetown University Law Center and Howard University Law School on ERISA Fiduciary Duties, the Regulation of Private Funds and Money Managers as Fiduciaries.
+He serves as an adjunct professor and teaches several classes with Barry Barbash at Georgetown University Law Center and Howard University Law School on ERISA Fiduciary Duties, the Regulation of Private Funds and Money Managers as Fiduciaries.
+Peter is a Fellow of the American College of Employee Benefits Counsel, recognizing attorneys who have made substantial contributions to the field for at least 20 years.
 He is also a frequent speaker and lecturer on a wide variety of employee benefits and ERISA related topics.

 Prior to returning to Willkie in 2015, Peter was counsel for Credit Suisse in New York, where he served as the global head of the ERISA and Executive Compensation practices, and head of the U.S. Bank Regulatory practice.
 In this role, he advised Credit Suisse with the development and offering of complex financial products in their investment banking and asset management divisions.
 Peter is also a Certified Public Accountant.